heckj/SceneKit-Resources/README.md

 - [Dddkit](https://github.com/gsabran/DDDKit) - 360 video player for iOS written in swift - a subset of SceneKit that actually works.
 - [Arkit Portal](https://github.com/bjarnel/arkit-portal) - Simple portal demo implemented with ARKit & SceneKit, the trick is to change the rendering order and render invisible "masks" to hide what's inside.
 - [Arkit Shell Game](https://github.com/handsomecode/arkit-shell-game) - Shell Game built with ARKit & SceneKit.
+- [Euclid](https://github.com/nicklockwood/Euclid) - A Swift library for creating and manipulating 3D geometry

 ## Forums